abordones/proyecto-flp-1/README.md

 	go version
 - Set the environment variables.
-Right click on My PC and select Choose the Advanced System Settings from the right side and click on Environment Variables:
+Right click on My PC and select Choose the Advanced System Settings from the right side and click on Environment Variables: those two variables on system variables:
 	- GOROOT: this variable denote your path instalation C:\Program Files\Go
+	- GOBIN: this variable denote the bin folder inside of your workspace C:\Usuarios\User_Name\go\bin this one on user variable:
 	- GOPATH: this variable denote your workspace C:\Usuarios\User_Name\go
-	- GOBIN: this variable denote the bin folder inside of your workspace C:\Usuarios\User_Name\go\bin
 - Edit the following environment variables:
 	- PATH: this variable denote the installation on the bin folder C:\Program Files\Go\bin
 - Open a command line and cd to your proyect directory:
 	- $ go mod init sistema
 	- $ go get -u github.com/go-sql-driver/mysql
-###"Steps of conection's system"
+##"Steps of conection's system"
 "Pasos para tener habilitar relaciones en PHPMyAdmin"
 - Iniciar Wampserver, dirigirse a 'MySQL', seleccionar 'my.ini'.
 - Editar 'default-storage'.
 Debe quedar de la siguiente manera: